 Finding refined grains, like white rice, in a frozen meal “is a deal-breaker for me,” she adds.

 4. Keep it lean

-“Compared with traditional frozen entrees, ‘lean’ and ‘light’ varieties typically shave off considerable calories, saturated fat and sodium,” notes Julia Zumpano, RD, LD.
+“Compared to traditional frozen entrees, ‘lean’ and ‘light’ varieties typically shave off considerable calories, saturated fat and sodium,” notes Taylor.

 Such meals are typically less than 400 calories — a good limit when you’re watching your weight.